 Organiser: Dr Dylan Jones

 The aim of this module is to develop the knowledge and skills gained in MSE-2015 Yr2 Haematology and Blood transfusion.
 The morphology and physiology of blood and its constituents and the study of blood coagulation will be developed to include abnormal haematological conditions and diseases.
 The main haematological diseases will be discussed in depth, including myelodysplasia, leukaemias, lymphomas, and haemoglobinopathies.

 During the course of the module students will learn holistically about the role of haematology in patient diagnosis and treatment.
 Students will be exposed to the latest developments in both diagnosis (including the role of molecular methodologies in health care) and treatment (such as the use of haemopoietic stem cell transplants and monoclonal antibody therapy).

-Please note: This module is a core component of the School of Medical Sciences accredited Biomedical Sciences degree programs.
+Please note: This module is a core component of the Medical Sciences accredited Biomedical Sciences degree programs.
 As such students without appropriate pre-requisite background knowledge and understanding of human molecular and cellular biology may find the module content and assessments, challenging.

 To enhance learning and understanding, lectures, tutorials and practical demonstrations are recorded using the Panopto system where available.

 This module will cover several key aspects of haematological disease and therapeutic options.

 Lectures and revision sessions will present detailed information and discussion on key issues relating to clinical haematology.
 Links to cutting edge developments and research will be highlighted and a reflection on how clinical and diagnostic patterns have changed over time.
 The module will contain lectures on haematological malignancy and non-malignant disorders of the haematological system.

 Morphology experience of key haematological tests will be delivered through a case study based practical session.
 Students will be expected to be able to recognise and diagnose key haematological malignancies and conduct routine blood typing experiments.